NVIDIA-RTX/NRI/ProgrammingGuide.md

 **`Valid usage:`**

-* The application must ensure that all command buffers which were allocated using the command allocator have completed execution
+* The application must ensure that all command buffers which were allocated using the command allocator completed execution

 **`Multithreading:`**